Festival 2017 and Otley Molecule Trail

 Saturday 12 November 10am-4pm

-Otley Science Fair
+Otley Science Fairflasks

 Join local groups, regional museums and national organisations showing off the best of hands-on science in Yorkshire.
 From physics to biology and engineering to wildlife, come along to the Otley Courthouse for this year’s even bigger science fair.
 There really is something for everyone, with stalls, demonstrations, workshops and experiments to have a go at.